 The Royal Navy has always gloried in its traditions, none more so than the tradition of naming ships.
 A ship’s name, motto and badge serve as a great source of pride for its crew and a historic pride in the tradition of ships’ forebears.
 Names such as Ark Royal, Queen Elizabeth, or Invincible have often been repeated in British naval vessels since the days of the age of sail.

 Today ships of the Royal Navy are usually named either in terms of royalty such as Prince of Wales, or Royal Sovereign or with martial terms such as Astute, Daring or Defiant.
 Medium ships such as cruisers have also been traditionally named after British cities such as Glasgow, Cardiff or Belfast.
 British tradition differs somewhat from other major navies, such as the US, French or Russian which often name major warships after named historic figures.

-Interestingly, the German Navy refers to ships as ‘he’ as their tradition is to name ships in a masculine or magnificent manner.
+Interestingly, Captain Ernst Lindemann of the German battleship Bismarck referred to his ship as ‘he’, in view of its awesome power.
 In popular parlance, the tradition of naming ships ‘she’ has now become less common.
 It's worth noting that the shipping industry newspaper, Lloyd's Register of Shipping, now calls ships ‘it’.